New Case Study:See how Anthropic automated 95% of dependency reviews with Socket.Learn More

 API

 @fastify/bearer-auth exports a standard Fastify plugin.
-This allows you to register the plugin within scoped paths.
-Therefore, you could have some paths not protected by the plugin and others that are.
+This allows registering the plugin within scoped paths, so some paths can be protected by the plugin while others are not.
 See the Fastify documentation and examples for more details.

-When registering the plugin you must specify a configuration object:
+When registering the plugin a configuration object must be specified:

 • keys: A Set or array with valid keys of type string (required)